Guy-Ben-Yosef/Happy-Hour-Duty/README.md

-# Telegram Refreshment Rotation Bot (RefBot)
+# Telegram Happy Hour Duty Bot

-A Telegram bot that automates the management of weekly refreshment duties for standing meetings.
+A Telegram bot that automates the management of weekly Happy Hour Duty for standing meetings.

 ## Features